TosbackCgusBridge-Bot/CGUs-versions/Stubhub/Privacy Policy.md

 We may also share your personal information with:

-*   Members of the eBay Inc. corporate family like eBay, PayPal, GSI, Bill Me Later or Shopping.com to provide joint content and services (like registration, transactions and customer support), to help detect and prevent potentially illegal acts and violations of our policies, and to guide decisions about their products, services and communications.
+*   Members of the eBay Inc.corporate family to provide joint content and services (like registration, transactions and customer support), to help detect and prevent potentially illegal acts and violations of our policies, and to guide decisions about their products, services and communications.
 Members of our corporate family will send you marketing communications based on this information but only if you've requested their services.
 *   Service providers under contract who help with our business operations (such as fraud detection, credit card processing, delivery services, ticket cancel and reissue, or bill collection).
 *   Co-brand partners for certain sites, events or listings.
-When we identify a co-brand partner for a site, event or listing, you agree that we may share contact information and transaction data (excluding credit card numbers) with that partner.
+When we identify a co-brand partner for a site, event or listing, you agree that we may share contact information and transaction data (excluding credit or debit card numbers) with that partner.
 Information shared with a co-brand partner is subject to their privacy policy.
 We do not control the privacy policies of co-brand partners and we encourage you to review their privacy policies.
 *   Marketing partners for certain sites, events or listings where you agree during checkout that you would like your information shared for their marketing purposes.
-We may share your contact information and transaction data (excluding credit card numbers) with the marketing partner identified in checkout.
+We may share your contact information and transaction data (excluding credit or debit card numbers) with the marketing partner identified in checkout.
 Information shared with a marketing partner is subject to their privacy policy.
 We do not control the privacy policies of marketing partners and we encourage you to review their privacy policies.
 *   Other third parties to whom you explicitly ask us to send your information (or about whom you are otherwise explicitly notified and consent to when using a specific service).
 *   Other business entities, should we plan to merge with or be acquired by that business entity or sell assets.
 Should such a combination occur, we will require that the new combined entity follow this privacy policy with respect to your personal information.
 If your personal information will be used contrary to this policy, you will receive prior notice.